AJMartel/Duplo/README.markdown

 # Duplo (C/C++/Java Duplicate Source Code Block Finder)

+Personal fork to add support for qml files (very similar or identical to javascript)

+The rest of the README file is of the project from where I forked.

 # GENERAL INFORMATION

 Duplicated source code blocks can harm maintainability of software systems.